univention/univention-corporate-server/doc/release-notes/index.rst

 properties as well as various improvements and bug fixes.
 Here is an overview of the most important changes:

-* With the launch of Univention Nubus we introduced new Icons and Logos for Univention Products.
+* With the launch of Univention Nubus we introduced new icons and logos for Univention Products.
 The corresponding components within |UCSUCS| receive a visual update, clearly presenting their affiliation with Univention's Identity & Access Management Nubus.